-In this unit you will be introduced to the basic principles of hydraulics and hydrology used in civil and environmental engineering.
-You will apply the concepts of conservation of mass, momentum and energy.
-You are also introduced to flow measurements, physical modelling of hydraulic systems, and pump selection to suit given applications.
-The unit requires you to solve problems, prepare basic designs, and describe the construction and maintenance of pipe and open channel systems.
-You are introduced to monitoring and analysis of the basic components of the hydrologic cycle including rainfall, evapotranspiration, infiltration, runoff, and groundwater.
+In this unit, you will be introduced to the basic principles of hydraulics and hydrology used in civil and environmental engineering.
+You will apply the concepts of conservation of mass, momentum, and energy.
+You are also introduced to flow measurements, physical modeling of hydraulic systems, and pump selection to suit given applications.
+You will solve problems, prepare basic designs, and describe the construction and maintenance of pipes and open channel systems.
+You will learn about monitoring and analysis of the basic components of the hydrologic cycle.
+You will also use HEC-RAS or equivalent software to create a digital twin of a hydraulic system, and validate your model's output by participating in a remote design studio.
 In completing these tasks, you must use appropriate technical language in written communication and work individually and in teams to solve problems.
-Students enrolled in distance mode are required to attend a compulsory Residential School.

 |Fraction of Full-Time Student Load||0.125|